KorayGocmen/Express-Postgres-Nginx-Docker/README.md

 ## Deploying to Digital Ocean
 ### You only need to run three commands on the droplet you create
+##### You will need at least 1GB box, postgres needs at least 1GB to handle 3 connections

 ```
 $ git clone https://github.com/KorayGocmen/Express-Postgres-Nginx-Docker.git app